-- 5.14.1 Except as provided in Sections 5.14.2 and 5.14.3 below, the Tribe will not employ or affiliate with any Person whose application to the State Gaming Agency for a determination of suitability has been denied. - 5.14.2 Notwithstanding Section 5.14.1, the Tribe may employ a Person who has been denied for a determination of suitability by the State Gaming Agency if : - (1) The Person holds a valid and current Tribal License; - (2) The denial by the State Gaming Agency is based on reasons that antedate the filing of the Person's initial application to the State Gaming Agency; - (3) The Person is not an Employee of another Gaming Enterprise; - (4) The Person has been in continuous employ for at least three years by the Tribe prior to the effective date of the Compact. - 5.14.3 Notwithstanding Section 5.14.1, the Tribe may employ a Person who has been denied for a determination of suitability by the State Gaming Agency if : - (1) The Person is an Enrolled Member of the Tribe; - (2) The Person holds a valid and current Tribal License; - (3) The denial by the State Gaming Agency is based on reasons that antedate the filing of the Person's initial application to the State Gaming Agency;
+- 5.16.1 Except as provide in Sections 5.16.2 and 5.16.3 below, the Tribe will not employ or affiliate with any Person whose application to the State Gaming Agency for a determination of suitability has been denied. - 5.16.2 Notwithstanding Section 5.16.1, the Tribe may employ a Person who has been denied for a determination of suitability by the State Gaming Agency if:

+- (1) The Person holds a valid or current Tribal License; - (2) The denial by the State Gaming Agency is based on reasons that antedate the filing of the Person's initial application to the State Gaming Agency. - (3) The Person is not an Employee of another Gaming Enterprise; - (4) The Person has been in continuous employ for at least three years by the Tribe prior to the effective date of the Compact. - 5.16.3 Notwithstanding Section 5.16.1, the Tribe may employ a Person who has been denied for a determination of suitability by the State Gaming Agency if: - (1) The Person is an enrolled Member of the Tribe; - (2) The Person holds a valid or current Tribal License; - (3) The denial by the State Gaming Agency is based on reasons that antedate the filing of the Person's initial application to the State Gaming Agency; - (4) The Person is not an Employee of another Gaming Enterprise;